-The system of tax credits - essentially means-tested cash transfers for low-income families with children (Child Tax Credit), and low-income people in work/families with someone in employment (Working Tax Credit) - has been dramatically changed by successive measures, affecting both its generosity and work incentives.
-Moreover, its replacement (along with most other means-tested working-age benefits) by Universal Credit (UC) will further reduce the level of support available (still being phased in, with current plans for full implementation in 2021/22).
-Originally intended to be slightly more generous on average than the benefit system it would replace, successive cuts to its elements and allowances will make UC about £10bn less generous per year by 2020-21 than the existing tax credits and benefits system (as per its 2016 structure).6

-Although not all the changes have been spending cuts (for example, the increase in the childcare element from 70% to 85% in UC will be above the pre-2010 level of 80% in the tax credits system for most), the effect is negative overall for recipients (with a net saving for the Treasury) - and more so after UC is fully implemented, as noted.
+The system of tax credits - means-tested cash transfers for low-income families with children and/or with someone in employment - has been dramatically changed by successive measures since 2010, reducing both its generosity and its employment incentives.
+Moreover, its replacement (along with most other means-tested working-age benefits) by Universal Credit (UC) will further reduce the level of support available (still being phased in, with current plans for full implementation in 2021-22).
+Originally intended to be slightly more generous on average than the benefit system it would replace, successive cuts to its elements and allowances will make UC about £10bn less generous per year by 2020-21 than the previous system would have been in its current structure.6 from 70% to 85% in UC will be above the pre-2010 level of 80% in the tax credits system), the overall effect is negative for recipients (thus a net saving for the Treasury) - and will be more so after UC is fully implemented, as noted above.
+Those moving from previous benefits onto UC get transitional protection; but it is only in cash terms, and is withdrawn if their situation changes.